 It’s also important that you make sure you have the correct joint venture agreement drawn up with a Solicitor.
 With any joint venture that you do, particularly if you are going to be doing something that’s over a long period of time.

 It needs to address those issues in terms of what happens if the property’s vacant, what happens if a tenant doesn’t pay the rent or damages the property.
 All of those things you need to consider within that joint venture partnership so it’s important you have the correct joint venture agreement drawn up whenever you are doing these type of deals.

 Just to give you a bit of detail on the sales progress and a bit of a story and background in terms of how this deal panned out.
 One thing I wanted to show you on this one, the profit on the re-sale we’ve put in at about 5,000 as mentioned there if we purchased for say, 50,000 and we sold for say, 65,000 in a year or two’s time.

-The figures on this deal, a lot different than that now than what they did initially and the reason for that is because during the sales process this particular property was very good condition internally but it was a leasehold flat so there’s certain elements that you’ll only find out about the property during the sales process.
+The figures on this deal, a lot different than that now than what they did initially and the reason for that is because during the sales process this particular property was in very good condition internally but it was a leasehold flat so there are certain elements that you’ll only find out about the property during the sales process.

 Potential Issues With This Deal

 On this particular property we had some quite high maintenance costs that came out of the blue so part of the inquiries that your Solicitor will do on, let’s say if you’re a buying a leasehold flat would be to inquire as to any potential costs that might be coming up and any potential debt that might be owed on the current flat in terms of the management charges and things like that.